Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ## Performance Details

-For all applications, designers must work to predefined specifications and build a system for their specific deployment by meeting their system requirements with respect to their available resources, latency, throughput, performance, and power.
-In this section, it is outlined how to measure those characteristics for the AI Engine implementation in this tutorial.
+For all applications, designers must work to predefined specifications and build a system for their specific deployment by meeting their system requirements for their available resources, latency, throughput, performance, and power.
+This section outlines how to measure those characteristics for the AI Engine implementation in this tutorial.

 <details>
 <summary>Resource Utilization and Power</summary>

 #### Resource Utilization and Power

-Resource utilization and power are measured using Vivado, vcdanalyze, and Xilinx Power Estimator (XPE) for Versal (2023.1 version) tools.
+Resource utilization and power are measured using Vivado, vcdanalyze, and Xilinx Power Estimator (XPE) for AMD Versal&trade; (2023.1 version) tools.

 The registers and CLB LUT utilization information can be found in the Vivado project if you perform the following steps:

 1. Open the Vivado project: ``$(BUILD_TARGET_DIR)/_x/link/vivado/vpl/prj/prj.xpr``.

-2. Go to **Open Implemented Design** then click **Report Utilization**.
+2. Go to **Open Implemented Design**, click **Report Utilization**.
 In the Utilization tab shown in the following figure, select **ai_engine_0** and view the **Registers** and **CLB LUTs** for the 32 x 64 point, 1-instance, and cint16 design:

 ![Image of 2D-FFT AIE Utilization](images/fft_2d_aie_vivado_resources.PNG)

 ** Or **

-1. Do `make report_metrics TARGET=hw`, (recipe expanded below), alongwith relevant options, to generate `utilization_hierarchical.txt` under `$(BLD_REPORTS_DIR)/` directory:
+1. Do `make report_metrics TARGET=hw`, (recipe expanded as follows), alongwith relevant options, to generate `utilization_hierarchical.txt` under `$(BLD_REPORTS_DIR)/` directory:

 ```
 report_metrics: